 The report will be available no later than Oct.
-1 of each year.
+1 of each year (a temporary extension was granted for 2020 by the Department of Education until December 31, 2020).
 An email will be sent to the campus community with a one-click hyperlink to the report located on CPS website.
 In printed form, the report is available at Admissions, Human Resources, Division of Student Affairs, and Campus Public Safety.